rafalkesik/palindrome_ruby/README.md

     $ gem install rafalkesik_palindrome

 ## Usage
+The Module adds 2 methods to String objects and 1 of them to Integer objects:

 ```String.palindrome?``` checks if a string, is a palindrome.

 ```Integer.palindrome?``` the same, but for Integers.

 ```String.blank?``` checks if a string has anything but whitespace, or is empty.
 ## Development